 – Scoring: The patrol to finish first wins.

 RESCUE RELAY (small, in or out) View Video

 – Materials: for each patrol, eight 3-foot x 1/4-inch braided nylon cords, a cardboard square at least 2-feet x 2-feet

 – Method: Patrols are each issued eight 3-foot cords and assemble behind a line with their patrol leader sitting on the cardboard square 12 feet away.
 On signal, each patrol forms a long line by joining the 3-foot cords together with sheet bends.
 As soon as they’ve joined the eight cords together, one patrol member coils the long line and throws one end to their patrol leader.
 When the patrol leader can grab hold of the line without leaving their cardboard square, they use it to tie a bowline around their waist.
 Once this is done, the whole patrol pitches in to pull their patrol leader over the line, as they holds on to the cardboard square with both hands.

 – Scoring: The first patrol to complete the challenge with all knots correctly tied wins.

 – Variation: After the cords are joined, patrol members take turns tossing the line, sitting on the cardboard, and tying the bowline.

 ROPE TACKLE TUG OF WAR (wide, in or out) View Video

-– Materials: an anchor point, one 1/2-inch diameter length of manila rope at least 20 feet long, a rope grommet rigged with a metal ring secured to the anchor point
+– Materials: an anchor point, one 1/2-inch diameter length of manila rope at least 20 feet long, a strop or rope grommet rigged with a metal ring secured to the anchor point

 – Object: this activity is designed to clearly demonstrate the mechanical advantage achieved when using a rope tackle.